jhenrique04/weatherinlinebot/README.md

     set -a; source .env; set +a; python main.py

-In Telegram, use the bot's username and the name of the city that you want to know the current weather, type forecast followed by the name of the city to get a 5 day weather forecast or even type map followed by a weather type map and the city name.
+In Telegram, use the bot's username and the name of the city that you want to know the current weather information or type map followed by a weather type map and the city name.
 For example:

     @YourBotUsername Fortaleza
-    @YourBotUsername forecast Fortaleza
     @YourBotUsername map clouds Worldwide
     @YourBotUsername map precipitation Worldwide
     @YourBotUsername map pressure Worldwide